zhaobn/comlog/notes/meeting_notes_20220926.md

 Concerns:

-* The experiment didn't distinguish sub-part sharing of AG from PCFG
+* The experiments didn't distinguish sub-part sharing of AG from PCFG
 * PCFG + particle filters (small samples) in deconstruct could do well

 Links to make: